My Co-op

 ROY GRAFE, Retired Mechanical Engineer, District 2

-STANLEY R. BUSBY, Body Shop Manager, District 1
+STANLEY R. BUSBY, District 1

-HOWARD DAVIS, CE Board Rep., Retired Civil Engineer, District 3
+HOWARD DAVIS, Retired Civil Engineer, District 3

 MARK W. LASALLE, Biologist, District 3

-ROBERT STEELE, Retired Business Owner, District 1
+ROBERT STEELE, CE Board Rep., Retired Business Owner, District 1

 AMANDA SEYMOUR, Board Attorney